alterway/formations/cours/openstack/openstack-presentation.en.md

 both public and private clouds.```
 -   Merge of two projects from Rackspace (Storage) and NASA (Compute)
 -   Free software distributed under Apache 2.0 license
--   Birth of the Foundatiob in 2012
+-   Birth of the Foundation in 2012

 ### Releases